 Hawksbill Summit Trail is a 1.7 mile lightly trafficked out and back trail located near Syria, Virginia that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until October.
+The trail is primarily used for hiking and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Tallest peak in Shenandoah, nothing to see until summit, then 360 degree view.
 This trail is steep for nearly the entire hike.
 You are well inside the tree line for the entire hike, so there is not much to see.
 Once you reach the byrd shelter the views abound, and just another 100 feet or so, you reach the summit overlook, a beautiful 360 degree view.
 The NPS has a stone overlook built on the summit, so it's easy to know when you have gotten there.
 It's a tough walk but worth it.
 Within an hour you can bag the tallest peak in Shenandoah!
 There is an alternate version of this hike that is a loop.
 The hike described in this report is an out an back route.

 Great day hiking straight up from the Hawksbilll parking area.
 Definite rocky moderate.
 Great views up too.
 Will try the more gradual ascent in the fall.